olliefr/ofr-scratchpad/python-productivity.md

 Now `ipython` command is available and should be used for interactive work instead of standard `python` interpreter CLI.

-## Setting up the virtual environment
+## Why set up virtual environments?

 The Python package manager `pip` by default installs (and updates) packages globally.
 This is not optimal since different programs may rely on different versions of the same package.

+Furthermore, different versions of the *Python intepreter itself* might be required for different projects.

-To resolve this, Python includes powerful tools to *manage dependencies* of our programs.
+To resolve this, Python includes powerful tools to *manage dependencies* of our programs by creating *virtual environments*.

+The _virtual environment configuration_ file would store what Python interpreter version is used, as well as all PyPI modules utilised in the project and their version numbers.

+## Setting up the virtual environment

 This is done on per project basis.
 To create the environment: